singularian/mdencode/docs/mdzip_cpp.md

 # TODO List

 - Add Bigendian / little-endian conversion support.
-- Make the go and C++ programs use the same format
+- Make the go and C++ programs use the same format.
-- Add more signatures to the signature list
+- Add more signatures to the signature list.
 - Possibly add decimal exponents instead of just integers.
 Example 2 ^ 111.2 or 111.9.
 The exponent can go above 111 for 13/14 encoding.
+- Add the blockgroup signatures.

 # Donations